daattali/beautiful-jekyll/_posts/2018-09-05-review-altaro-vm-backup.md

 ![altaro9.jpg]({{site.baseurl}}/img/altaro9.jpg)

+Find more info on pricing on the [Altaro website](https://www.altaro.com/vm-backup/pricing.php).

 ## Conclusion
 The first time I used Altaro in my lab I wasn’t 100% convinced about the user interface but after playing around with it I have to say that I actually really like it and find it a lot more simple and intuitive to use than some of the other products out there.
 All the core features that a good backup server should have are there with a few welcome extras like the cloud integration, boot from backup and a solid customer support experience directly integrated in the console, very nice.
 There were two little things that bugged me during my testing.
 The first one is the way the UI saves changes, if you don’t click the Save button after a change you will be prompted the next time you change menu.
 If the action doesn’t go through a wizard I would like it to save automatically.
 The second one is that CDP is not available for the VMware platform as of now but it should come in a future release.
 A very positive review overall for a backup product that will tick all the boxes for small and medium businesses.

+## Try it for free
+If you want to try it for free just follow this link: [https://www.altaro.com/vm-backup/download.php?LP=vxav](https://www.altaro.com/vm-backup/download.php?LP=vxav)
+Select your platform and click Download Now.
+You have the choice between the 30 days trial which includes all the features and the free version limited to 2 VMs with basic functions:

+Follow this link for the list of hardware and software prerequisites: [http://support.altaro.com/customer/en/portal/articles/808716-what-are-the-system-requirements-for-altaro-vm-backup-](http://support.altaro.com/customer/en/portal/articles/808716-what-are-the-system-requirements-for-altaro-vm-backup-)